Privilege-safe attorney productivity

 For attorneys.

-If you practice law and the privilege architecture, the coming pilot, or the problem itself is of interest, we would value hearing from you.
+If you practice law and would like a conversation about ClearlyConcise — the architecture, the pilot, or the underlying Heppner problem — we'd value hearing from you.